Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Matrix correction of aberrations

 \section{Matrix correction of aberrations}

-The FR matrix ${\mathbf{R}}'_{xx}(z)$ is now used to implement the distortion matrix concept~\cite{lambert2020distortion}. \la{In this section, we will show how to} estimate and correct for aberrations successively and independently in the transmit and receive modes, both from the far-field and the \la{surface of the transducer array}. \la{We describe all of} the technical steps of the aberration correction process: (\textit{i}) the projection of the FR matrix at output or input in\la{to} a correction basis (here either the Fourier or transducer basis) in order to investigate the reflected or incident wave-front associated with each virtual source or transducer, respectively \la{,} (\textit{ii}) the realignment of the \al{transmitted or} reflected wave-fronts to form the distortion matrix $\mathbf{D}$ \la{,} (\textit{iii}) the truncation of $\mathbf{D}$ into overlapping isoplanatic patches \la{,} (\textit{iv}) the singular value decomposition of $\mathbf{D}$ or of its normalized correlation matrix to extract an aberration phase law \la{for each isoplanatic patch, and (\textit{v}) the application of the focusing law and back-projection of the reflection matrix into the focused basis.
-All of these steps are repeated by exchanging input and output bases,} as well as the correction basis (See Supplementary Fig. S1).
-The process can \la{then} be iterated while gradually reducing the size of isoplanatic patches in order to address higher order aberrations.
+The FR matrix ${\mathbf{R}}'_{xx}(z)$ is now used to implement the distortion matrix concept~\cite{lambert2020distortion}. \la{In this section, we will show how to} estimate and correct for aberrations successively in the transmit and receive modes, both from the far-field and the \la{surface of the transducer array}. \la{We describe all of} the technical steps of the aberration correction process: (\textit{i}) the projection of the FR matrix at output or input in\la{to} a correction basis (here either the Fourier or transducer basis) in order to investigate the reflected or incident wave-front associated with each virtual source or transducer, respectively \la{,} (\textit{ii}) the realignment of the \al{transmitted or} reflected wave-fronts to form the distortion matrix $\mathbf{D}$ \la{,} (\textit{iii}) the truncation of $\mathbf{D}$ into overlapping isoplanatic patches \la{,} (\textit{iv}) the singular value decomposition of $\mathbf{D}$ or of its normalized correlation matrix to extract an aberration phase law \la{for each isoplanatic patch, and (\textit{v}) the application of the focusing law and back-projection of the reflection matrix into the focused basis.
+All of these steps are repeated by exchanging input and output bases,} as well as the correction basis.
+Fig. \ref{fig:schema__process_abCorr1} shows a workflow that sums up the different steps of the UMI procedure.
+The process is \la{then} be iterated while gradually reducing the size of isoplanatic patches in order to address higher order aberrations.